-[The Association and the Township agree that members will receive medical services within the insurance carriers of Blue Cross/Blue Shield of New Jersey under Blue Select "Preferred Provider Organization" and/or Horizon Direct Access (HDA).
-The co-payment for doctor's visits (HDA and PPO) shall be fifteen dollars (\$15).]
+[The Association and the Township agree that members will receive medical services within the Insurance Carriers of Blue Cross/Blue Shield of New Jersey (provided that the scope of the network is wide spread both in geographical area and service area, e.g. orthopedics, pediatrics, chiropractic, etc.; under Blue Select "Preferred Provider Organization" and/or Horizon Direct Access (HDA).
+Employees who use participating medical providers in the Blue Cross/Blue Shield network will have expenses paid at the usual customary and reasonable limit established by the medical benefits carrier after any co-payment has been satisfied.
+Employees who use non-participating medical providers will have claims paid up to the usual customary and reasonable limit established by the medical benefits carrier after any deductible has been satisfied.
+There shall be a co-payment for doctor's visits (HDA and PPO) of fifteen dollars (\$15).]